Where to Stay in Rome: A Local’s Ultimate Guide for First-Time Visitors

 What area in Rome is most walkable?

-Rome is completely walkable, and between these areas there isn’t one specific that is more walkable than the other.
-However, Trastevere is a neighborhood with many crowds (tourists & locals) and tight streets, and the historic center is always the most busy.
+Rome is completely walkable, and between these areas, there isn’t one specific location that is more walkable than the other.
+However, Trastevere is a neighborhood with many crowds (tourists & locals) and tight streets, and the historic center is always the busiest.

 With that said, if you’re looking for an area to enjoy a relaxing walk, Prati is the most “walkable” area in that sense.